Chart Color Schemes

 Roxburgh Park features high concentrations of family households, with a higher-than-average median household size

-Family households account for 87.6% of all households, including 57.6% composed of couples with children, 14.3% consisting of couples without children, and 14.6% headed by single parents.
-Non-family households constitute the remaining 12.4%, with lone person households at 10.9% and group households comprising 1.6%.
-The median household size is 3.7 people, larger than the Greater Melbourne average of 3.2.
+Family households comprise 87.6% of all households, including 57.6% couples with children, 14.3% couples without children, and 14.6% single parent families.
+Non-family households account for the remaining 12.4%, consisting of lone person households at 10.9% and group households at 1.6%.
+The median household size is 3.7 people, which is larger than the Greater Melbourne average of 3.2.

 Frequently Asked Questions - Households